segf00lt/website/content/blog/mekhosphere.md

 What distinguishes the two is that machines in the mekhosphere are not designed as means to an end and as a result do not _necessarily_ cooperate.
 They are not mere swarms of robots made to turn mercury into a Dyson Sphere, or build factories on the Moon (although both are extremely cool).
-They are not tools nor anything else that makes them so closely intertwined with mankind.
+They are not tools, nor anything else that would make them so closely intertwined with mankind.
 They are supposed to be living beings, members of yet another sphere of the ecosystem we inhabit.
 Some are peaceful, and would be make good friends, others are hostile and must be fought off.
 Both contain within their bodies powerful technology